MaximoMachado/resume/resume.md

 **MIT Battlecode Competition** | Team MemberJanuary 2020

-- Worked in a team of four to build an AI competing in a turn-based strategy game against other teams&#39; AIs
+- Worked in a team of four to build an AI competing in a turn-based strategy game against other teams' AIs
 - Acquired skills to divide tasks up effectively amongst team members to hit intermittent tournament deadlines

 **Mentorship at the Philadelphia Insectarium and Butterfly Pavilion** | Mentoree June 2019